richarvey/TheWellArchitectedGuideTo/content/en/docs/s3/Chapter1-OperationalExcellence/tags.md

 Also type yes when prompted and it will clean up the deployment for you.

 ### Technical considerations:
 Which tags are useful tou your teams, having a owner and sensitivity level on data can help you prioritise work quickly in a crisis.
-You may also consider versioning is not required becuase you choose to repliate data to another region.
+You may also consider versioning is not required because you choose to replicate data to another region.

 ### Business considerations:
-What tags are important to the business, will they help you pin downthe costs per clickof operations for example?
+What tags are important to the business, will they help you pin down the costs per click of operations for example?
 You should also be involved in setting the number of versions to keep.
 This could change from project to project but allows your business to know the risk and impact